-If you are switching from a progestogen-only Pill (minipill), stop taking the minipill on any day and start taking ROSALEE at the same time the day after you took you last minipill.
+If you are switching from a progestogen-only Pill (minipill), stop taking the minipill on any day and start taking PETIBELLE at the same time the day after you took your last minipill.

-You must also use additional barrier contraceptive precautions (eg. condoms or a diaphragm) for the first 7 days of tablet-taking when having intercourse.
+You must also use additional barrier contraceptive precautions (e.g. condoms or a diaphragm) for the first 7 days of tablet-taking when having intercourse.